Investment Management Services

 2. Proprietary Research and Independent Decision Making

 We purchase and liquidate securities when our proprietary research indicates doing so is likely to increase investment returns or reduce the risk of loss.
 Most importantly, we make independent decisions about every security purchase and sale regardless of whether such moves are consistent with the consensus opinion of other investment professionals.
-In fact, over the past two decades, many of our most successful investment decisions are the decisions that have conflicted the most with the consensus view.
+In fact, during the last three decades, many of our most successful investment decisions are the decisions that have conflicted the most with the consensus view.

 Monitoring security price movements is relatively easy.
 Conducting research to develop an opinion of a company’s business and financial prospects requires far more time, experience and expertise.